 Conducting Brownfields Planning & Developing Site Reuse Plans

-Successful brownfields reuse and redevelopment often depends on early consideration of the range of potential future uses for each brownfield site.
+Successful brownfields reuse and redevelopment often depend on early consideration of the range of potential future uses for each brownfield site.
 Local community priorities, market conditions, infrastructure availability, environmental contamination, public health issues, and local ordinances shape brownfield site reuse opportunities.
 Having a site reuse plan grounded in these local conditions will directly influence how that site is characterized, assessed, and cleaned up.

 Where multiple sites are connected through location, infrastructure, economic, social, and environmental conditions, EPA encourages communities to take an area-wide approach to planning for the assessment, cleanup, and reuse of these brownfield sites.
 This focus on multiple brownfield sites will result in more coordinated strategies for cleanup and area revitalization versus a site-by-site focus.
-For more information on site reuse plans and examples of eligible planning activities, please refer to the FY24 FAQs and Planning Program Fact Sheets.
+For more information on site reuse plans and examples of eligible planning activities, please refer to the FY25 FAQs and Planning Program Fact Sheets.